 When you start defending your decisions to drink alcohol it appears normal inside the matrix but to people outside of it is a clear indicator that the persons know they have a problem but would rather hide it than deal with it.

 As the saying goes ‘you can’t polish a turd, but you can cover it in glitter’.
 This woman next to me is simply sprinkling glitter all over the place.

 I could fill an entire book with the insanity of alcohol and alcoholic denial but I am sure once you start on this path you are going to see similar stories unfolding everywhere you go.
 So for this blog post, I will just give you one story from my collection of alcohol insanity.

 The day I got given a free ice cream:

-I live at the most easterly point of Europe on the Mederterean island of Cyprus.
-Here, old-style hospitality is still very much the way and if you eat in a restaurant it is common for the owner to greet you personally and offer you complimentary fruit and after dinner drinks on the house.
+I live at the most easterly point of Europe on the Mediterranean island of Cyprus.
+Here, old-style hospitality is still very much the way.
+If you eat in a restaurant it is common for the owner to greet you personally and offer you complimentary fruit and after dinner drinks on the house.